ljackson707/clustering-exercises/README.md

 Try to title your chart with the takeaway you want the reader to get from the chart.
 Donâ€™t just add rubric items for the sake of checking a box (charts and hypotheses testing).
 Read incorporate this item into your analysis in a meaningful way.

+# We are intrested in Logerror for our target in the project (zestimate - sales_price)log, This will be used to predict the actual values of homes, trying to predict the error (residual plots, contiuoius variable).